hhopkins95/lg-agent-server/core/README.md

   the current state of the thread.
 Future improvement could track all of the diffs between runs for better tracking

+- ^^ probably use a SQLlite checkpointer / mongo in prod

   in the file system storage I think we can title each file by it's name rather than id. -- easier to navigate